This toolkit provides guidance for all businesses regarding their duties under the Waste Electrical and Electronic Equipment (WEEE) Regulations.

 As well as manufacturers and importers, “producers” include those who rebrand items.

 Register with a Producer Compliance Scheme (PCS) or the National Packaging Waste Database

 Producers who place more than 5 tonnes per year of electrical and electronic equipment on the market must register with a compliance scheme.
 The schemes collect household WEEE on behalf of their members and arrange for its recycling at an approved ATF.

 The scheme will require information on the amount and nature of electrical and electronic equipment that you place on the market.

 “Small producers” register directly with the regulator via the National Packaging Waste Database.

-“Small producers” are only responsible for the take-back of business-to-business WEEE.
+“Small producers” are only responsible for the take-back of business-to-business WEEE though they must provide data about all the EEE they place on the market.
 They can still join a PCS if they wish.